 The organization of the above into rule collections is something that will help you to easily differentiate the rules for different types of apps.

 In addition to the above, AppLocker also gives you default rules for each rule collection.
 These rules are allowed in an AppLocker rule collection and they are necessary if Windows is to function correctly.
 To start, you’ll have to go and open the AppLocker console.
-Having done that, right-click the appropriate rule type for which you want to generate default rules automatically.
-You can automatically create executable rules, Windows Installer rules, script rules, and packaged application rules.
+Having done that, right-click the appropriate rule type, based on the automatic default rules you want.
+You can then automatically create executable rules, Windows Installer rules, script rules, and packaged application rules.
 Lastly, click on Create Default Rules.

 Monitoring app usage